Shell, Agip ask court to dismiss forfeiture order obtained by EFCC

 He applied for an adjournment to enable the prosecution to respond so that the two applications could be taken on its merit.

-Prof. Olaniwun Ajayi (SAN), counsel to Shell, told the court that he had filed two applications in respect of the matter.
+Counsel to Shell, Prof. Konyin Ajayi (SAN),from Olaniwun Ajayi Chambers, told the court that he had filed two applications in respect of the matter.

 Ajayi said the first application was seeking the discharge, dismissal or striking our of the order of forfeiture to the Federal Government which the court made pending the conclusion of the matter.